 a.
 Other Services

 Use this chance to talk about any underrated services or alternatives you could be “testing the waters” with.
 Given the eyeballs on beauty reviews, this is a viable channel to get the word out.
+You can use this positive review response templates.

 “If you’re bringing your girlfriends here next time, don't forget to check out our BFF package, many of our customers are on it and ove it!”
 “We bring in new colours every 3 months, so you can pick from a new set the next visit"